gdw-workshop/2018_GDW_Workshop/exercises/MrBayesTutorial.md

 Now let’s look at the MCMC paramaeters…

 ```
-# view MCMC parameters
+# view the default MCMC parameter settings
 MrBayes > help mcmcp
 ```

 I’d like to make mention of a few of the parameters listed to help explain how Mr. Bayes works.
 Nchains is the number of MCMC chains that are sampling the parameter space throughout the run.
 The default of 4 chains means that 4 separate MCMC instances are occurring simultaneously for each run (sound familiar?).
 Each chain samples different parameter values (such as tree topology, branch lengths, substitution rates, etc.) at each step and navigates the parameter space by moving toward values that increase the likelihood of the data given the sampled parameter values.
-At default, Mr. Bayes also conducts two independent run (each having 4 chains so 8 chains total)
+At default, Mr. Bayes also conducts two independent runs (each having 4 chains so 8 chains total).

 ### Q2: Why are multiple chains used to sample the parameter space during an analysis in Mr. Bayes?